-Six heavy-duty fans provide cooling for the chassis.
-Four fans are located in the mid-section of the chassis with two fans in the rear.
+Eight heavy-duty fans provide cooling for the chassis.
+Four fans are located in the mid-section of the chassis and four fans are located in the rear.
 These fans circulate air through the chassis as a means of lowering the chassis internal temperature.